The goal of Rossinca Heritage School is to create an educational community for children and parents from Slavic Countries.

-Our goal is to create a Russian-speaking educational community for children and their parents.
-We are committed to helping children to not only fluently speak Russian language, being able to read and write, but also to learn about the culture of Russian-speaking countries: their history, literature, music, folklore, traditions, and customs.
+Our goal is to create an educational community for children and parents from Slavic countries living in Silicon Valley.
+We are committed to helping children to not only fluently speak their home language, being able to read and write, but also to learn about the Russian culture: its history, literature, music, folklore, traditions, and customs.
 We hope to see the children develop a lifelong love of Slavic cultures and to pass it on to their children and grandchildren.

 We offer diverse educational and enrichment programs.
 Our center creates an environment where children can practice their language skills through friendly and open relationships with their peers and teachers.

-We offer a variety of programs [taught in Russian] to accommodate each child’s and his/her parents’ interests and needs.
+At the meantime we offer a variety of programs taught in Russian and planning to add more languages to accommodate each child’s and his/her parents’ interests and needs.

 Smaller groups allow teachers to have a personal touch for every child, to identify a child’s learning style and the best way to educate him or her.
 It also enables the teachers to observe child’s strengths and weaknesses and thus to develop an effective educational approach, which is built on mutual trust and respect.

 In addition to our regular programs and lessons, Rossinca Heritage School offers a wide range of events and activities: seminars for parents, concerts, sports, music lessons, birthday parties and celebrations, exhibitions, etc.